tgdwyer/tgdwyer.github.io/_chapters/html.md

 - Greater control than the pure declarative HTML/CSS approach
 - We can create richer interaction

+A major theme of this course will be seeing how *pure functional programming* techniques give us a coding style that:

+- is as powerful as imperative programming
+- but is more declarative (through functions that clearly declare their inputs and outputs)
+- and forces us to clearly distinquish code with side effects from pure computation.
 <!-- markdownlint-enable MD036 -->

 ## Exercises